 A gummy that's stable in a controlled setting can still fail commercially if packaging choices don't match the moisture behavior of the finished product.

-What to prioritize if you want a synbiotic gummy that scales
+What to prioritize for a synbiotic gummy that scales

-If you’re building a synbiotic gummy that has to run consistently and hold up over time, focus on the fundamentals before you chase complexity.
+If you're building a synbiotic gummy that runs consistently and holds up over time, focus on the fundamentals before chasing complexity.

 - Set a water activity target early and confirm it holds through cure and packaging.